 Divetech receives a large number of resumes submitted weekly.
 So when applying to work at Divetech, how do you make yourself stand out?
 Frequently our applicants think the number of dives they have, or the number of certifications they have issued are the keys thought the door, but most often this isn't the case.

 Divetech seeks to be the best dive center in the Cayman Islands.
 The biggest variable in that is the quality of our employees.
-As such, we believe in quality over quantity.
-Divetech's owner recognizes this fact, and strives to make Divetech the best dive center to work for.
-Want an example?
-During the COVID19 lockdown, we were not allowed to work for 92 days.
-Despite this, each employee received their full wages during this period, and continue to do so even though tourism remains closed.
+As such, we believe in quality over quantity, and strive to make Divetech the best dive center to work for.

 So how do we identify a quality applicant?
 Here's some of the criteria we use:

 So as we said above, having lots of experience isn't really required.
 Divetech has a great on the job training program, and new instructors are encouraged to apply.

 In our online application, in addition to your demographics, we ask some questions that are required by the Cayman Islands Department of Immigration.
 However we also ask you to rate yourself in your abilities, experience and interest in the following areas: